-- In March 2005, Washington signed a new seven-year contract with J. P. Morgan EFS through April 2012.
-An Internet Web Browser application was made available to clients for obtaining their own EBT account information at www.ebtaccount.jpmorgan.com. - In June 2006, New Mexico and Wyoming joined the WSEA. - In June 2007, New Mexico decided not to participate with WSEA as an alliance. - In October 2007, Nebraska joined the WSEA. - In June 2008, an amendment to the March 2005 contract was signed by J. P. Morgan EFS and the State of Washington for an additional two-year contract extension, from May 2012 through April 2014. - In April 2012, an amendment to the March 2005 contract was signed by J.P.
-Morgan EFS and the State of Washington to provide implementation and support for the Washington State Summer Electronic Benefits Transfer for Children (SEBTC) pilot program for the summer of 2012. - In August 2012, an amendment to the March 2005 contract was signed by J.P.
-Morgan EFS and the State of Washington to eliminate the \$0.85 cent ATM withdrawal charge from client EBT accounts. - In December 2013, J.P.Morgan announced they would be exiting the business of EBT and other prepaid cards; Washington was in the middle of contract negotiations at the time of the announcement and J.P.
-Morgan agreed to a short-term contract. - In April 2014, Washington signed a new, limited two-year contract with J.P.
-Morgan.
+In March 2005, Washington signed a new seven-year contract with J. P. Morgan EFS through April 2012.
+An Internet Web Browser application was made available to clients for obtaining their own EBT account information at www.ebtaccount.jpmorgan.com.

+- In June 2008, an amendment to the March 2005 contract was signed by J. P. Morgan EFS and the State of Washington for an additional two-year contract extension, from May 2012 through April 2014. - In April 2012, an amendment to the March 2005 contract was signed by J. P. Morgan EFS and the State of Washington to provide implementation and support for the Washington State Summer Electronic Benefits Transfer for Children (SEBTC) pilot program for the summer of 2012. - In August 2012, an amendment to the March 2005 contract was signed by J. P. Morgan EFS and the State of Washington to eliminate the \$0.85 cent ATM withdrawal charge from client EBT accounts. - In December 2013, J. P. Morgan announced they would be exiting the business of EBT and other prepaid cards; Washington was in the middle of contract negotiations at the time of the announcement and J. P. Morgan agreed to a short-term contract. - In April 2014, Washington signed a new, limited two-year contract with J. P. Morgan.